 This course focuses on the concepts, strategies, and techniques of the counseling process.
 Attention is given to relationship building and practical application of the major counseling theories.

-Prerequisite: COUN 529 Theories of Counseling
+Prerequisite: COUN 529 Theories of Counseling developmental needs of all ages.

 COUN 531 GROUP PROCEDURES IN COUNSELING - 3 semester hours